 Filipino Pork Nilaga Soup is perfect to have on a rainy day.
 Its hot broth can keep you stay warm and toasty.

-Watch the Video on How to Cook Pork Nilaga Soup:
+How to cook Filipino Pork Nilaga Soup:

 Filipino Pork Nilaga Soup (Boiled Pork with Bok Choy and Potato)